thriveweb/glass/content/pages/about.md

       image: /images/uploads/unnamed-16.jpg
       title: ' Photography'
     - content: >-

-        At Gracey Criss Video, we are avid film lovers who want to create cinematic videos accessible to anyone and everyone!
-With a special focus on visual and storytelling aspects, we strive to ensure quick and affordable turnarounds.
+        We use Gracey Criss Video, who are avid film lovers who want to create cinematic videos accessible to anyone and everyone!
+With a special focus on visual and storytelling aspects, they strive to ensure quick and affordable turnarounds.

+        Book in for your show reel or self tape today.

+        Email the office on: talent@glassmanagement.com.au
       image: /images/uploads/sharegrid-554231-unsplash.png
       title: Videographer
     - content: >-